gwax/www-gwax/posts/2004/06/sunburns-blow.rst

 :tags: adventures

-I think that this post's title pretty much says it all, but in case I wasn't clear enough, let me try rephrasing it a little bit.
-Sunburns Suck!
+I think that this post's title pretty much says it all, but in case I wasn't clear enough, let me try rephrasing it a little bit, sunburns Suck!